rixiobarrios/haiku/README.md

   > `git remote set-url origin <paste clone URL here>`
   > Note: Make sure to replace `<paste clone URL here>` with the clone URL on your clipboard.
   > This will set the `remote` named `origin` to point to your forked repository, and not the original.
-4. Now when you run `git push origin master`, it will push the changes to your forked repository, and not the original
+4. Now when you run `git push origin master`, it will push the changes to your forked repository, and not the original (this repo).